-A power plant, properly designed and constructed, will meet or exceed, the appropriate LORS.
+A Project, properly designed and constructed, will meet or exceed, the appropriate LORS.
 These include, but are not limited to, the following:

-- American National Standards Institute (ANSI); - American Petroleum Institute (API); - American Society of Civil Engineers (ASCE); - American Society of Mechanical Engineers (ASME); - American Society for Testing and Materials (ASTM); - California Building Standards Code (CBSC); - California Occupational Health, and Safety Administration (Cal/OSHA); - Environmental Protection Agency (EPA); - Institute of Electrical and Electronics Engineers (IEEE); - National Fire Protection Association (NFPA); - Occupational Safety Health Administration (OSHA); and - Underwriters Laboratories (UL).
+- American National Standards Institute (ANSI); - American Petroleum Institute (API); - American Society for Testing and Materials (ASTM); - American Society of Civil Engineers (ASCE); - American Society of Mechanical Engineers (ASME); - California Building Standards Code (CBSC); - California Occupational Health, and Safety Administration (Cal/OSHA); - Environmental Protection Agency (EPA); - International Electrotechnical Commission (IEC); - Institute of Electrical and Electronics Engineers (IEEE); - National Fire Protection Association (NFPA); - Occupational Safety Health Administration (OSHA); and - Underwriters Laboratories (UL).

-In many respects, a typical power plant is more process plant than building structure.
+In many respects, a typical Project is more process plant than building structure.
 The DCBO needs to understand this balance and not overly rely simply on the CBSC as the single guidance document for all aspects of compliance.